reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 Let us get a basic understanding of these concepts before proceeding further.

 ### Camel Context
 Camel context is the runtime container of all the Camel constructs and executes the routing rules.
-The Camel context activates the routing rules at start up by loading all the resources required for their execution.
+The Camel context activates the routing rules at startup by loading all the resources required for their execution.

 The Camel context is described by the [CamelContext](https://github.com/Talend/apache-camel/blob/master/camel-core/src/main/java/org/apache/camel/CamelContext.java) interface and is autoconfigured by default if running in a Spring container.